 Once approved, introduction and implementation of the policy will be the responsibility of the sponsor.
 The policy should be communicated to all relevant units and employees, and arrangements should be made by the sponsor for appropriate training, interpretation, and compliance monitoring.

-- Maintenance of the Policy Portfolio: The University Secretary will take responsibility for curatorial aspects of the administration of policies, including keeping a directory of all approved policies and making these available on the University's web site.
+- Maintenance of the Policy Portfolio: The USask Governance Office will take responsibility for curatorial aspects of the administration of policies, including keeping a directory of all approved policies and making these available on the University's web site.

 - Policy Portfolio Review: The Policy Oversight Committee will undertake periodic reviews of existing policies, identifying anachronisms, gaps and overlaps, and monitoring the effectiveness of the institution's ongoing administration of its policies.

 If you have questions about this policy please contact:

 Contact Person: Chelsea Willness, University Secretary and Chief Governance Officer